Admin Guide

 TribeNoDropdown of all tribes.
 Shown when membership = Member.

-AttendeesNoDynamic rows: each row has a Name (text) and Age (number).
+AttendeesNoDynamic rows: each row has a Name and Age.
 Click "+ Add Attendee" for more rows.
-This tracks who is actually attending.

 Payment MethodNoFree, Cash on Site, PayPal, Zelle, Other.

 Payment StatusNoFree, Pending, Paid.
-Shown in the registration table as color-coded (green = Paid, orange = Pending).
+Color-coded in the table (green = Paid, orange = Pending).

 Export & Email